Type of Journey

 Where: Falkland Islands

 Once the Antarctica leg of the tour is over, we head on to the Falkland Islands, which consist of around 700 smaller islands and two large islands.
 It is a haven for indigenous Antarctic wildlife that includes colonies of albatross, rockhopper penguins, wrens, caracaras, ducks, and geese.
 The clear skies, blue horizons, and pristine air make the Falkland Islands an indispensable part of the Antarctica holidays.

 Where: Stanley, Falkland Islands

-The next couple of days is for exploring the capital city of the Falkland Islands, called Stanley, which is practically a city that reminds one of a typical English town with its red telephone boxes, red buses and pubs.
-You can walk the streets and explore the city while you’re here or enjoy the wildlife tours or birdwatching in Carcass Island or West Point.
+The next couple of days is for exploring the capital city of the Falkland Islands, called Stanley, which is practically a city that reminds one of a typical English town with its red telephone boxes, red buses, and pubs.
+You can walk the streets and explore the city while you’re here, or enjoy the wildlife tours or birdwatching on Carcass Island or West Point.

 Final leg of the tour at The Magellan Strait

 The Magellan Strait is a natural passageway between the Pacific and Atlantic oceans.
 We will come back to the starting point through the Magellan Strait, where you will find another opportunity to spot wildlife from the ship deck.

 At the end of your Antarctica holidays, we arrive back in Punta Arenas in the morning.
 From here, you will catch a flight back to the Chilean capital, Santiago.
 You can head home from here or extend your trip to explore more of Chile.